kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

      - Description
    * - environment
      - string
-     - The Suite environment that triggered the event (example: login.emarsys.net)
+     - Suite environment that triggered the event (example: login.emarsys.net)
    * - customer_id
      - int
      - ID of the customer in the Suite database
    * - program_type
      - string
      - Possible values: ‘batch’, ‘transactional’, ‘recurring’
-   * - list_id
-     - int
-     - Contact list ID in the Suite database (optional)
-   * - user_id
-     - int
-     - Contact ID in the Suite database (optional)
-   * - resource_id
-     - int/string
-     - ID of a resource managed by the service (optional)
    * - queue_id
      - int
      - Identifies the trigger request.
 This value is unique for each trigger event from a given environment.